analytics-ufcg/dslmining/examples/README.md

 # Examples
 Some examples of the tecnologies utilized on this project.

+## LearningHadoop
+Examples of Hadoop:
+1. the wordcount problem
+2. example of the initial phase of a Recommender System, similar to the RecommenderJob class of Apache Mahout Both the examples were made in Scala and Java

-## RecSys
+## LearningMahout/RecSys
 RecSys is the example for the fifth chapter of the book mahout in action.
-Inside the Project there is a readme about the project.

-## MapReduce RecSys Scala
+## SparkvsMahout

-MapReduce RecSys is the example for the sixth chapter of the book mahout in action.
-It's a Scala implementation.
-Inside the Project there is a readme about the project.
+Comparison of an Matrix Factorization recommender made in Spark MLlib and Mahout.

-## MapReduce RecSys Java
+## scalaTest

-Example of the initial phase of a Recommender System, similar to the RecommenderJob class of Apache Mahout.
-The example was extracted from the sixth chapter of the book Mahout in Action.
-It's a Java implementation.
-Inside the Project there is a readme about the project.
+Suite of Scala tests that address basic topics like classes and function.

-## WordCount
+## scalaTest2

-Example of Word Count utilizing Hadoop Map Reduce.
-Inside the Project there is a readme about the project.
+Suite of Scala tests about high-order functions